 Now that the project is well underway, you want to monitor progress and make sure objectives are on track to being met.
 Ways to do this via Teams include:

 - Apps that provide automated notifications.
-Certain apps allow you to customise what action types you want to get notified on so you have control over what information you receive.
+Certain apps allow you to customize what action types you want to get notified on, so you have control over what information you receive.

-- Apps that provide BI reports you can pin as tabs in a channel within Teams and that update automatically so you have a report ready and easily accessible at all times.
+- Apps that provide BI reports you can pin as tabs in a channel within Teams and that update automatically so you always have a report ready and easily accessible.

 - Decide how and where you will store your knowledge base.